 She explains that preserving Inuktitut is important to her because it was almost lost.

-“We weren’t allow to speak Inuktitut in the classroom,” said Ittusardjuat.
+“We weren’t allowed to speak Inuktitut in the classroom,” said Ittusardjuat.

 While attending high school in Manitoba, Ittusardjuat was the only Inuk person at the school.
 Unable to speak Inuktitut with others, she realized the language would be lost.